docker/docs/docker-hub/company-faqs.md

 ### What permission does the company owner have in the associated/nested organizations?

 Company owners can navigate to the **Organization** page, view/edit organization members, change SSO/SCIM settings that may impact all users in each organization under the company.
-However, a company owner can't change any organization repositories.

 ### What features are supported at the company level?
 Will this change over time?